ZijieJin/scFusion/README.md

     -l, --LimitThread: Number of maximum threads allowed for each STAR mapping task, default is 20

-    -w, --Weight: The weight file of network, default is the 'weight-V9-2.hdf5' in the data folder.
-If Retraining is allowed, the file is the initial weight of the network to be retrained; if Retraining step is skipped, this weight file is used in the predict.
+    -w, --Weight: The weight file of the deep-learning network, default is 'weight-V9-2.hdf5' in the data folder.
+If retraining is allowed, this file is the initial weight file of the network to be retrained; if retraining step is skipped, this weight file is used in the predicting step.

-    -E, --Epoch: The number of epoch in the retraining step between 3 and 999, default is 100
+    -E, --Epoch: The number of epochs in the retraining step between 3 and 999, default is 100

     -p, --Prefix: The prefix of result file, default is blank.
-This should be specified if users want to compare results of diffrerent settings.
+This should be specified if users want to compare results of different settings.

     -v, --PvalueCutoff: Pvalue(FDR) cutoff of the statistical model, default is 0.05

-    -N, --NetworkCutoff: Network classification probability cutoff, default is 0.75
+    -n, --NetworkCutoff: Network score cutoff, default is 0.75

 Step Controls:

     --SkipMapping: Skip STAR Mapping, if you already have the mapping result at OutDir/StarMapping/

-    --SkipBS: Skip the basic processing step, if you already have the *_FusionSupport.txt at OutDir/ChimericOut/
+    --SkipBS: Skip the basic processing step, if you already have *_FusionSupport.txt at OutDir/ChimericOut/

-    --SkipCombining: Skip the combining step, if you already have the *ChiDist_middle.txt at OutDir/ChiDist/
+    --SkipCombining: Skip the combining step, if you already have *ChiDist_middle.txt at OutDir/ChiDist/

     --SkipRetrain: Skip the retraining step, and apply the weights specified by -w to the network

     --SkipPredict: Skip the predicting step using network, if you already have the *ChiDist_filtered.txt at OutDir/ChiDist/

-## If you are using job scheduler
+## If you are using job schedular

 Take Slurm as example.
 The simplest execution command is `srun 1 20 XXXXX`.